-As Commander of the Emergency Services Unit, Rick identified significant gaps in national standards regarding protective equipment, police training, tactics and deployment of US Law Enforcement into situations involving violent civil unrest.
-As a result, Rick created a hybrid public order model that adopted European public order policies, training and equipment for the Maryland State Police.
+As Commander of the Emergency Services Unit, Rick identified significant gaps in national standards regarding protective equipment, police training, tactics, and deployment of US Law Enforcement into situations involving violent civil unrest.
+As a result, Rick created a hybrid public order model that adopted European public order policies, training, and equipment for the Maryland State Police.

 Rick served as the Vice Chairman of the National Capital Region Council of Governments Civil Disorder Unit Subcommittee and is a core member in developing national public order standards as he continues to serve with the National Institute of Justice Special Technical Committee on Civil Disturbance Unit Personal Protective Equipment, the National Institute for Standards and Technology and American Standards for Testing and Materials to reform US standards regarding public order policies, tactics, training and personnel protective equipment for US Law Enforcement.
-He currently serves as a chairmen in the NTOA Public Order Section.
+He currently serves as chairman of the NTOA Public Order Section.

 In February of 2022, Rick retired to assume a Senior Security Manager role for the Maryland Team at Security, Athletic Facilities and Events (S.A.F.E.)
 Management.
 In this capacity, he is the project manager for 24/7 security at Oriole Park at Camden Yards, M&T Bank Stadium, and Live Casino and Hotel Maryland.